Spreeha/Mars-Dashboard/README.md

 # Functional Programming with Javascript

-## Student Instructions

-### Big Picture

-You are going to create a Mars rover dashboard that consumes the NASA API.
-Your dashboard will allow the user to select which rover's information they want to view.
+This project is to create a Mars rover dashboard that consumes the NASA API. the dashboard will allow the user to select which rover's information they want to view.
 Once they have selected a rover, they will be able to see the most recent images taken by that rover, as well as important information about the rover and its mission.
-Your app will make use of all the functional concepts and practices you have learned in this course, and the goal is that you would become very comfortable using pure functions and iterating over, reshaping, and accessing information from complex API responses.

 ### Getting Started

-We have supplied some of the foundational code for you.
-So follow these steps to get started:

 1. We'll start with the typical setup - clone theis repo and install the dependencies